ON THIS PAGE

 deny-configuration

-statement.[edit system login class all-except-login-class-or-system-services] user@host# set deny-configuration "(system login class) | (system services)"
+statement:[edit system login class all-except-login-class-or-system-services] user@host# set deny-configuration "(system login class) | (system services)"

-statements to determine permissions
+statements to determine permissions inverse

-inverse to each other for the [edit system services]
+to each other for the [edit system services]

 Example 4

-To create a login class that allows the user to have
+To create a login class that allows the user to have full configuration privileges

-full configuration privileges at the [edit system services]
+only at the [edit system services]

 hierarchy level:

-Set the user’s login class permission bit to
+Set the user’s login class permissions to

 configure